 - Contact information

-- For information on prescribed burning, contact:
+- For information on prescribed burning on DNR properties, contact:

 State wildlife officials conduct prescribed burns on public lands throughout Wisconsin in the spring to improve wildlife habitat, control invasive plant species, restore and maintain native plant communities and reduce wildfire potential.